Which of the following is an example of a pure substance? | Channels for Pearson+

 1

-Understand the definition of a pure substance: A pure substance is a form of matter that has a constant composition and properties throughout.
+Understand the definition of a pure substance: A pure substance is a material that has a constant composition and has consistent properties throughout the sample.
 It can be an element or a compound.

-Determine which option fits the definition of a pure substance: Since Carbon dioxide has a fixed composition and distinct chemical properties, it is a pure substance.
+Recognize that elements are pure substances because they consist of only one type of atom.
+Copper (Cu) is an element found on the periodic table.

+Consider compounds as pure substances as well, but in this case, copper is an element, not a compound.
+Compounds are made of two or more elements chemically bonded together.

-Conclude that Carbon dioxide is the correct example of a pure substance among the given options.
+Conclude that among the given options, copper metal is the only example of a pure substance because it is an element with a uniform composition throughout.

 Watch next